abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

     ..  only:: html

         In this section, we give an overview of the main basic components of our model.
-These components will be detailed later in the next two chapters.
+Most of these components will be detailed in this chapter and later in the next two chapters.
         In the section :ref:`hood_rl` of the chapter :ref:`chapter_under_the_hood`, we describe the inner mechanisms of the RL in details.

     ..  raw:: latex

         In this section, we give an overview of the main basic components of our model.
-These components will be detailed later in the next two chapters.
+Most of these components will be detailed in this chapter and later in the next two chapters.
         In section~\ref{manual/under_the_hood/rl:hood-rl}, we describe the inner mechanisms of the RL in details.

     tada